Punjab 1984: Plot

-Upon their return Sarhali sends them on a mission to eliminate SSP Jagat Ram, a police officer who gained promotions on the basis of fake encounters whose protege was Deep Singh Rana, the police officer who had earlier tried to kill the three.
-Sarhali's initial plan was to eliminate him on the day of sagraand (native new month) as he visits the Golden Temple.
+Upon their return Sarhali sends them on a mission to eliminate SSP Jagat Ram, a police officer who gained promotions on the basis of fake encounters whose protege was Deep Singh Rana: the police officer who had earlier tried to kill the three.
+Sarhali's initial plan was to eliminate him on the day of "sagraand" (native new month for Sikhs) as he visits the Golden Temple.
 But Shiv convinces him that he should be killed inside his headquarters to terrorise the police department even further.
 The three reach the headquarters according to the plan, disguised as police constables themselves.
 Shiva was able to successfully intrude into SSP Jagat Ram's office under the pretext of getting a file pertaining to encounters from the DIG office signed.
 As Shiv stabs him in the neck, Jagat Ram is able to alert every one in the headquarters using the sound of a gunshot.
 In the chaos that ensues, Pinda is captured by the police while Shiv is shot three times but is able to escape.